SAP-samples/sap-tech-bytes/README.md

   - Introduction In this blog post series, we’ve explored several aspects of the HANA client tooling for JavaScript developers.
 In part one, we examined the differences between @sap/hana-client and hdb modules.
 In part two, we saw how to optimize our code using Promises / Async / Await.
 Then in part three, ...
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 3 Wrappers and Express](https://blogs.sap.com/?p=1519778) by Thomas Jung (Wed Apr 06 2022)
   - Introduction Going back to our discuss in the previous blog post in this series about @sap/hana-client and hdb, the situation is now even more complex. @sap/hana-client supports promises, but hdb doesn’t.
 That’s just one of several differences between the two modules.
 There are also other functions like connection pooling or ...
-- [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 2 Promises](https://blogs.sap.com/?p=1519693) by Thomas Jung (Tue Apr 05 2022)
-  - Introduction In the previous blog post in this series, we took a deep look at the two major different JavaScript modules that act as HANA Clients: @sap/hana-client and hdb.
-Architectural differences aside, let’s return to that sample usage of the @sap/hana-client we saw at the end of the previous blog ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos